Skoda Fabia review - Reliability and Safety

 Fabia new car buyers can choose whether to take fixed or variable service intervals.
 The fixed regime comes every 10,000 miles and is for those who cover lower mileages with more short journeys, heavy-duty use and often use high revs.
 The flexible regime, which is mainly for constant-speed motorway users, will flash up servicing needs variably between 9,000-20,000 miles, depending on use: if you’re easy on your Skoda, you can stretch services to a maximum of two years.

 - 1Skoda Fabia reviewIt might be showing its age ever so slightly, but the comfortable, practical Fabia remains hard to fault

-- 3MPG, CO2 and Running CostsVery fuel-efficient range of engines ensure CO2 is competitive and running costs are low
+- 3MPG, CO2 and Running CostsThe Fabia includes a range of fuel-efficient engines, helping to reduce CO2 emissions and keep running costs low

 - 5Practicality, comfort and boot spaceVery roomy and practical, the comfortable Fabia also boasts one of the biggest boots in the supermini sector